-Yes, naloxone is effective in reversing overdoses by high potency opioids such as fentanyl and carfentanyl, however more than two doses of naloxone maybe necessary.
-In geographic areas where high potency opioids have entered the drug supply chain, the provision of additional doses of take-home naloxone may be necessary, particularly in response to local overdose trends.
+Yes, naloxone is effective in reversing overdoses by high potency opioids such as fentanyl and carfentanyl, however more than two doses of naloxone may be necessary.
+In geographic areas where high potency opioids have entered the drug supply chain, the provision of additional doses of take-home naloxone may be required.